 New Zealand offers something for everyone.
-From treks that can last anything between 30 minutes, 3 days (like the Tongariro Northern Circuit), to even 3 months!
+From treks that can last anything between 30 minutes, 3 days, to even 3 months!
 I've decided to compile a selection of the best day hikes that I've done.

 For those of you who plan on visiting the South Island I have designed a complete New Zealand Travel Guide featuring multiple road trip itineraries, hikes, photo locations and tips.